us-federal-sbst/office-of-evaluation-sciences/_projects/results/2121-abstract.md

 ## Notes:
 1. Mani, A., Mullainathan S., Shafir, E., Zhao, J. (2013).
-Poverty impedes cognitive function.
-Science 341, 976–980.
+Poverty impedes cognitive function. <i>Science</i> 341, 976–980.
 2. Baker and Miller (2022).
-DHS Office of Immigration Statistics.
-Estimates of the Lawful Permanent Resident Population in the United States and the Subpopulation Eligible to Naturalize: 2022 https://www.dhs.gov/sites/default/files/2022-10/2022_0920
+DHS Office of Immigration Statistics. <a class="usa-link usa-link--external" href="https://ohss.dhs.gov/sites/default/files/2023-12/2022_0920_plcy_lawful_permenent_resident_population_estimate_2022_0.pdf">Estimates of the Lawful Permanent Resident Population in the United States and the Subpopulation Eligible to Naturalize: 2022</a>.
-_plcy_lawful_permenent_resident_population_estimate_2022
-_0.pdf
-3. U.S. Citizenship and Immigration Services.
-FYs 2023-2026 Strategic Plan (2022), https://www.uscis.gov/sites/default/files/
+3. U.S. Citizenship and Immigration Services. <a class="usa-link usa-link--external" href="https://www.uscis.gov/sites/default/files/document/reports/StrategicPlanFY23.pdf">FYs 2023-2026 Strategic Plan (2022).</a>
-document/reports/StrategicPlanFY23.pdf
-4. A number of potential barriers are raised in this 2021 U.S. Congressional Research Report on U.S. Naturalization Policy, https://crsreports.congress.gov/product/pdf/R/R43366.
+4. A number of potential barriers are raised in this <a class="usa-link usa-link--external" href="https://crsreports.congress.gov/product/pdf/R/R43366">2021 U.S. Congressional Research Report on U.S. Naturalization Policy</a>.
 5. Individuals who are married to a U.S. citizen or who served in the military can apply sooner than five years, and some applicants who are long-term residents can receive exemptions to the exams.
-“Good Moral Character” is discussed in USCIS Policy Manual Volume 12, Part D, Chapter 9: https://www.uscis.gov/policy-manual/volume-12-part-d- chapter-9.
+“Good Moral Character” is discussed in <a class="usa-link usa-link--external" href="https://www.uscis.gov/policy-manual/volume-12-part-d-chapter-9">USCIS Policy Manual Volume 12, Part D, Chapter 9</a>.
 6. Hotard, M., Lawrence, D., Laitin, D.D. et al. (2019).
 A low-cost information nudge increases citizenship application rates among low-income immigrants.
 Nat Hum Behav 3, 678–683.
 Hainmueller, J., Lawrence, D., Gest, J., Hotard, M., Koslowski, R., & Laitin, D. D. (2018).
-A randomized controlled design reveals barriers to citizenship for low-income immigrants.
-Proceedings of the National Academy of Sciences, 115(5), 939-944.
+A randomized controlled design reveals barriers to citizenship for low-income immigrants. <i>Proceedings of the National Academy of Sciences</i>, 115(5), 939-944.
-7. Ibid.
+7. <i>Ibid.</i>
 8. Madrian, B. C. (2014).
-Applying Insights from Behavioral Economics to Policy Design.
-Annual Review of Economics, 6 (Volume 6, 2014), 663-688.
+Applying Insights from Behavioral Economics to Policy Design. <i>Annual Review of Economics</i>, 6 (Volume 6, 2014), 663-688.
 9. USCIS also removed additional individuals such as those with classes of admission protected from disclosure under 8 U.S.C.
 Section 1367, who were under the age of 18, and had no address or zip code.
 The entire list is available in the full report.
-10. Unless noted otherwise, all of the analysis reported in this abstract was prespecified in a pre-analysis plan, which can be found at https://oes.gsa.gov/assets/analysis/2121- dhs-increasing-naturalization-analysis-plan-final.pdf.
+10. Unless noted otherwise, all of the analysis reported in this abstract was prespecified in a pre-analysis plan, which can be found at https://oes.gsa.gov/assets/analysis/2121-dhs-increasing-naturalization-analysis-plan-final.pdf.
 11. The pre-analysis plan proposed to evaluate Form N-400 submissions six months after individuals received the letter, but staggered rollout and the lack of mailing dates in the control group required a fixed completion date.
 We chose June, as it was approximately six months after the last treatment group received their letter.